Calsbert585/Fard/README.md

 # Fard
-This is just some repository i made that i am going to do absolutely nothing with
+This is just some repository I made that I am going to do absolutely nothing with but, apparently, I made this README file that is supposed to be for making a long description and crap, but i'm just going to say, this is just a repository of chaos.